Mo Farah: Salazar ban

+Jama Aden

+In 2020 Farah acknowledged that he had lied about knowing Jama Aden, who was arrested by Spanish police on suspicion of doping offences.
+Farah had been photographed with Aden several times.

 "Mobot"

-Farah often marks victories with a celebration dance known as the "Mobot".
-He adopted the move following a television appearance in May 2012 opposite sports presenter Clare Balding, on the panel game show A League of Their Own.
-The host James Corden suggested to the panelists that they should think of a new dance to mark Farah's winning celebration, and Balding subsequently came up with the "M" gesture called "Mobot".
-At its inaugural demonstration, she indicated that the part of the move intended to represent the "M" in "Mo" was inspired by the dance to "YMCA", a popular song by the Village People.
+Farah often celebrated victories with a celebration dance known as the "Mobot".
+He adopted the move following an appearance in May 2012 opposite sports presenter Clare Balding, on the panel game show A League of Their Own.
+The host James Corden suggested to the panelists that they should think of a new dance to mark Farah's winning celebration, and Balding came up with the "M" gesture.
+She said it was meant to represent the "M" in "Mo" and was inspired by the dance to "YMCA" by the Village People.
 Corden himself then named it as the "Mobot".
 A robot was named "Mobot" at a university research exhibition, in honour of Farah's celebration.
 Farah has since used the pose as part of a charity to raise funds for his foundation.
 Virgin Media has promised to donate £2 for every YouTube video that is uploaded with someone doing the mobot.
 Farah often uses the sign-off Shabba in online postings.